 It is advised to redirect messages into a separate file.
 To do so, add these lines to config.php and adjust the target path accordingly.
-Note that the target path must be writeable for the web server user:
+Otherwise make sure to adjust the server log level to 1 (or 0), or else the Auditing app won't log anything.
+Configuring a separate file circumvents the global log level.
+Note that the target path must be writable for the web server user: